How to Buy Netflix Shares UK – Beginner’s Guide

 Users would log on to the Netflix website, choose which films they wanted to watch, and the firm would subsequently post the DVD to the individual’s address.
 It wasn’t until a few years later that Netflix changed its business model and moved swiftly into the streaming service that millions of customers worldwide are now subscribed to.

 In terms of its shares, Netflix joined the NASDAQ exchange in 2002.
 Back then, a single share would have cost you $15.
 So, had you purchased 100 shares, you would have paid just $1,500.
-Fast forward to mid-2020 and those very same 100 shares are now worth $48,500 (at $485 per share).
+Fast forward to April 2022 and those very same 100 shares are now worth $21,800 (at $218 per share).

 Netflix Dividend Information

-Although Netflix has experienced unprecedented growth since its 2002 NASDAQ launch, it is important to note that shareholders are yet to receive a single penny in dividends.
+Although Netflix experienced unprecedented growth since its 2002 NASDAQ launch, it is important to note that shareholders are yet to receive a single penny in dividends.
 Crucially, this is because Netflix is still very reliant on debt.
-Moreover, revenues are reinjected back into the company to assist with global growth.
+Moreover, revenues are reinvested back into the company to assist with global growth.

 If and when Netflix is in a better financial position to pay dividends, only then can this be considered.
 But, plenty of established tech companies still not do not pay dividends (such as Amazon and Facebook), so there is no guarantee that this will ever be the case with Netflix!

 If you are still sitting on the fence as to whether or not Netflix shares are right for your portfolio, below we list some reasons why people choose to invest in Netflix shares:

 As you may already know, Netflix released Q1 2022 earnings recently, which resulted in shares plunging by over 37% in 24 hours.
 But why was this?
 The main reason is that Netflix lost 200,000 subscribers during the quarter and stated that it expects to lose a further 2 million in Q2 2022.